Mediatization (media): History

 In the tradition of Kent Asp, the Danish media science professor Stig Hjarvard further developed the concept of mediatization and applied it not only to politics but also to other sectors of society, including religion.

-Hjarvard defined mediatization as a social process whereby the society is saturated and inundated by the media to the extent that the media cannot longer be thought of as separated from other institutions within the society.
+Hjarvard defined mediatization as a social process whereby the society is saturated and inundated by the media to the extent that the media can no longer be thought of as separated from other institutions within the society.

-The term mediatization has since gained widespread usage in English despite sounding awkward.
+Mediatization has since gained widespread usage in English despite sounding awkward.
 Mediatization theory is part of a paradigmatic shift in media and communication research.
-Following the concept of mediation, mediatization has become a major concept for capturing how processes of communication transform society in large-scale relationships.
+Following the concept of mediation, mediatization has become a significant concept for capturing how processes of communication transform society in large-scale relationships.